tkbarb10/ADS508-GroupProject/notes.md

 - include sources in design doc and readme for all data sources
 - Will probably need a definitions sections for all the acronyms
+- Can use NORAD CAT ID from simplified collision data to get the name from full satcat to get the info from full ESA to pinpoint top 100 at risk of collision objects and idenfity common features

 # Entities DF from ESA